Create a Multiserver Environment

 Multiserver administration requires that you set up a master server (MSX) and one or more target servers (TSX).
 Jobs that will be processed on all the target servers are first defined on the master server and then downloaded to the target servers.

-By default, full Secure Sockets Layer (SSL) encryption and certificate validation are enabled for connections between master servers and target servers.
+By default, full Transport Layer Security (TLS), previously known as Secure Sockets Layer (SSL), encryption and certificate validation are enabled for connections between master servers and target servers.
 For more information, see Set Encryption Options on Target Servers.

 If you have a large number of target servers, avoid defining your master server on a production server that has significant performance requirements from other SQL Server functionality, because target server traffic can slow performance on your production server.
 If you also forward events to a dedicated master server, you can centralize administration on one server.
 For more information, see Manage Events.